US stocks lose ground a day after Dow entered a bear market

 The volatile trading comes a day after a broad sell-off sent the Dow Jones Industrial Average into a bear market, joining other major U.S. indexes.

-Banks and technology companies were among the biggest weights on the market.
-Bank of America fell 1.7% and Microsoft fell 1%.
-Energy stocks gained ground as U.S. oil prices rose 1.2%.
-Exxon Mobil rose 1.9%.
+Banks, household goods makers and technology companies were among the biggest weights on the market.
+Bank of America fell 2.1%, Procter & Gamble fell 2.3% and Microsoft slipped 1%.
+Energy stocks gained ground as U.S. oil prices rose 2.4%.
+Exxon Mobil rose 1.6%.

-Small company stocks held onto some of their gains.
-The Russell 2000 rose 0.2%.
+Small company stocks also gave up their gains.
+The Russell 2000 fell 0.1%.

 Major indexes remain in an extended slump.
 With just a few days left in September, stocks are heading for another losing month as markets fear that the higher interest rates being used to fight inflation could knock the economy into a recession.